MagisMKT/magismkt/content/about.md

   heroTitlePart2: we are
   teamSubtitlePart1: The faces
   teamSubtitlePart2: behind the Magic
-  teamCentralPhrasePart1: Women that work
+  teamCentralPhrasePart1: Let's do
-  teamCentralPhrasePart2: with love
+  teamCentralPhrasePart2: MORE!
   storySubtitlePart1: Driving Success with a
-  teamParagraph: A multidisciplinary team of specialists in strategy, design, content, and digital advertising — all working together to help your brand grow.
+  teamParagraph: A multidisciplinary team of specialists in strategy, design,
+    content, and digital advertising — all working together to help your brand grow.
   heroSubtitle: We are a marketing agency,<span class="font-ramillas italic
     font-bold text-110"> built by and for Latino entrepreneurs</span>
   storySubtitlePart2: " Feminine Touch:"